 Seat Belt Requirements Front seat Rear seat Who is responsible?
 Driver Seat belt MUST be worn if fitted Driver Child under 3 years of age Correct child restraint MUST be used Correct child restraint MUST be used.
 If one is not available in a taxi, may travel unrestrained.
 Driver Child from 3rd birthday up to 1.35 metres in height (or 12th birthday, whichever they reach first) Correct child restraint MUST be used Correct child restraint MUST be used where seat belts fitted.
-MUST use adult belt if correct child restraint is not available in a licensed taxi or private hire vehicle, or for reasons of unexpected necessity over a short distance, or if two occupied restraints prevent fitment of a third.
-Driver Child over 1.35 metres (approx 4ft 5ins) in height or 12 or 13 years Adult seat belt MUST be worn if available Adult seat belt MUST be worn if available Driver Adult passengers aged 14 and over Seat belt MUST be worn if available Seat belt MUST be worn if available Passenger
+MUST use adult belt if correct child restraint is not available in a licensed taxi or private hire vehicle, or for reasons o unexpected necessity over a short distance, or if two occupied restraints prevent fitment of a third.
+Driver Child over 1.35 metres (approx 4ft 5ins) in height or 12 or 13 years belt MUST be Adult seat belt MUST be worn if available Driver Adult passengers aged 14 and over Seat belt MUST be worn if available Seat belt MUST be worn if available Passenger approved child restraint where required (see table above).

-100. The driver MUST ensure that all children under 14 years of age in cars, vans and other goods vehicles wear seat belts or sit in an approved child restraint where required (see table above).
 If a child is under 1.35 metres (approx 4 feet 5 inches) tall, a baby seat, child seat, booster seat or booster cushion MUST be used suitable for the child's weight and fitted to the manufacturer's instructions.
 Laws RTA 1988 sects 14 & 15, MV(WSB)R, MV(WSBCFS)R & MV(WSB)(A)R